esdiscuss/esdiscuss/promises.md

 [_Fri Nov 9 09:35:39 PST 2012_](https://mail.mozilla.org/pipermail/es-discuss/2012-November/026253.html)

-On Fri, Nov 9, 2012 at 9:01 AM, John J Barton
-<johnjbarton at johnjbarton.com>wrote:

->
->
->
-> On Fri, Nov 9, 2012 at 4:33 AM, David Bruant <bruant.d at gmail.com> wrote:
->
 >> Hi,
 >>
 >> In this message, I'll be sharing some experience I've had with the Q